mercadopago/devsite-docs/guides/payments/web-payment-checkout/latest/shipments.en.md

 ----[mlm]----

 The shipping cost will be debited from the seller’s account when the payment is received.
 You can offer different shipping methods by changing the ID.
-Check the available <a href="https://api.mercadolibre.com/shipping_methods/search?site_id=MLA&shipping_mode=me2&allow_free_shipping=true" target="_blank">id shipping methods</a> to know which ones to add.
+Check the available <a href="https://api.mercadolibre.com/shipping_methods/search?site_id=[FAKER][SITE][ID]&shipping_mode=me2&allow_free_shipping=true" target="_blank">id shipping methods</a> to know which ones to add.

-For example, in the following code is added the `ID 509247` which refers to a normal home delivery of OCA and the `ID 509245` for normal home delivery of Adreani.
+For example, in the following code is added the `ID 509247` which refers to a standard delivery to home and the `ID 509245` for priority delivery to a post office.

 [[[
 ```php